Hannah-Abi/Data-Engineering-Project-Portfolio/DevOps with Docker/Part 1/2 - Basic Concepts.md

-### What is DevOps?
+## What is DevOps?
 - The term itself consists of two parts, Dev and Ops.
 Dev refers to the development of software and Ops to operations.
 Simple definition for **DevOps** would be that it means the **release, configuring, and monitoring of software** is in the hands of the very people who develop it.
 - During this course we will focus mainly on the packaging, releasing and configuring of the applications.

-### What is Docker?
+## What is Docker?
 "Docker is **a set of platform as a service (PaaS)** products that use OS-level virtualization to deliver software in packages called containers." - from Wikipedia.
 - Docker is a set of tools to deliver software in containers.
 - Containers are packages of software.
 - Illustration of a container

-### Benefits from containers
+## Benefits from containers
 Containers package applications.
 Sounds simple, right?
 To illustrate the potential benefits let's talk about different scenarios.
-#### **Scenario 1: Works on my machine**
+### **Scenario 1: Works on my machine**
+- The 'works on my machine' issue happens when the software deveoped in personal machine but not in the server's computers.
 Let's first take a closer look into what happens in web development without containers following the chain above starting from "Plan".

-First you plan an application.
-Then your team of 1-n developers create the software.
-It works on your computer.
-It may even go through a testing pipeline working perfectly.
-You send it to the server and...

-...it does not work.

-This is known as the "works on my machine" problem.
-The only way to solve this is by finding out what in tarnation the developer had installed on their machine that made the application work.

-Containers solve this problem by allowing the developer to personally run the application inside a container, which then includes all of the dependencies required for the app to work.
+- Containers solve this problem by allowing the developer to personally run the application inside a container, which then includes all of the dependencies required for the app to work.

-You may still occasionally hear about "works in my container" issues - these are often just usage errors.
+- You may still occasionally hear about "works in my container" issues - these are often just usage errors.
 2. **Scenario 2: Isolated environments**
 You have 5 different Python applications.
 You need to deploy them to a server that already has an application requiring Python 2.7 and of course none of your applications are 2.7.
 What do you do?